-My experience includes working with the bereavement support team of a local hospice, supporting both adults and children, and volunteering with a charity which provides equine-assisted therapy to children and young people with developmental disorders.
+My experience includes working for 4 years with the bereavement support team of a local hospice, supporting both adults and children, and volunteering with a charity which provides equine-assisted therapy to children and young people with developmental disorders.
 Together with my registered therapy dogs I visit the wards of a local rehabilitation hospital and the hospice as a volunteer for Pets as Therapy.

 I am a registered member of the BACP and adhere to its Ethical Framework, and carry full practitioner's insurance.